 From stress relief to muscle relaxation, hot tubs have countless mental and physical health benefits.
-But even if you don’t care much about the science behind it all, there’s no debating whether a hot tub experience feels great.
-It even makes for a great excuse to socialize and spend some quality time with your friends and family.
+Even if you don’t care much about the science behind it all, there’s no debating whether a hot tub experience feels great.
+Beyond making you feel great, hot tubs are a great excuse to socialize and spend quality time with your friends and family.

-For all the value you get for the affordable price of an inflatable hot tub, it’s a no-brainer for most people to grab one.
-But, finding the right model isn’t nearly as simple!
-There are many factors and features to keep in mind, all while making sure you don’t get ripped off with a bad deal.
+For all the value you get for an affordable inflatable hot tub, it’s a no-brainer for most people to grab one.
+Unfortunately, finding the perfect model isn’t nearly as simple of a decision!
+There are many important factors and unique features to remember while shopping, along with making sure you don’t get ripped off with a bad deal.
 Want to know the ins and outs of hot tub shopping?
 Here’s a list of everything you need to consider to spend your hard-earned cash in the right place.

 Let’s start with size.
 It’s the most crucial consideration to bear in mind when you’re in the market for an inflatable hot tub.
-If it’s too big, you’d not only have to pay a lot more for the tub itself but also higher water and electricity bills down the line.
-A tub that’s too tight, on the other hand, won’t offer you the relaxation and comfort you deserve!
+If your tub is too big, you’ll not only have to pay a lot more for the tub itself but also higher water and electricity bills down the line.
+A tub that’s too tiny, on the other hand, won’t offer you the relaxation and comfort you deserve!
 You’ve also got to worry about whether or not your tub will fit in the limited space you have for it on your patio, backyard, or wherever you plan on placing it.

-If you plan on using the tub with your four other siblings or friends, you can’t buy one with a capacity of just three or four.
-Many people make that mistake thinking they’ll still find a way to fit in somehow, but that completely ruins the overall experience.
-Some extra space is always worth the additional few bucks if you plan on sharing it!
+If you plan on using the tub with your many friends, you shouldn’t buy one with a capacity of just three or four people.
+Many people make that mistake, thinking they’ll still find a way to fit everyone, completely ruining the overall experience.
+I think some extra space is always worth the additional few bucks if you plan on sharing it!

 If jets mean a lot to you, we’d recommend carefully looking at the advertised number between different models to find out which would offer a “bubblier” experience.
-It can vary between 80 to 140 jets on average, but some inflatables can have less or more depending on their price point.
+Models vary between 80 to 140 jets on average, with some inflatables having fewer or more depending on their price point.
 When it comes down to it, I think having more jets is better as more means a more spa-like feel.

 The number and type of jets can also influence the energy efficiency of your inflatable hot tub, but we’ll discuss that a bit later.

 Though inflatable hot tubs are an affordable version of jacuzzis, they’re still a hefty investment to make.
 That’s why aside from the product itself, you should also look for excellent after-sale services while finalizing your purchase decision.
-Only buy from sellers who have a proven track record of being helpful to their customers throughout the product’s lifetime.
+Only buy from sellers with a proven track record of being helpful to customers throughout a product’s lifetime.
 Carefully look into the warranty details and see what they cover and for how long.
 The better the coverage, the less likely it is that you’ll need it because it’s a testament to the product’s overall quality and reliability.

 On average, manufacturers offer a one-year warranty with inflatable hot tubs — but they can last for much longer than that.
 It’s more about how carefully and frequently you use it.

 If you’re in the market for an inflatable hot tub, try not to be fazed by surface-level details or flashy color options.
-After all, a tub that’s easier to store, fill up, clean, and carry is way better than a unit that just looks better.
-Rather, look for essential features that make the product way more practical.
+After all, a tub that’s easier to store, fill up, clean, and carry is way better than a unit that just looks pleasing.
+Look for essential features that make the product practical.
 One such feature is an in-built filtration system to keep the water purified.
 It’s a must-have in our books because, without sanitization, you’ll be at risk of health diseases.

-A filtration system captures water from all directions and keeps all sorts of contamination out, making it safer even when shared with other people.
-Aside from safety, it also does wonders for your ease of use since you won’t have so much cleaning trouble to deal with.
-But with that said, you’ll still have to replace the filters occasionally to maintain their optimal functioning.
+A filtration system captures water from all directions and keeps all sorts of contamination out, making it safer even when you share it with other people.
+Aside from safety, it also does wonders for upkeep since you won’t have so much cleaning to deal with.
+With that said, you’ll still have to replace the filters occasionally to maintain their optimal function.

-You might also have to use chemicals like chlorine for proper water sanitization, especially if you have a bigger six-person tub.
-These disinfectants kill pathogens like viruses and bacteria that can cause and spread diseases, and often thrive in clean stationary water.
-Make sure your inflatable hot tub is rated to be safe to use with these disinfectants, as some can get worn out through chemical reactions.
-High-quality hot tubs even have features to distribute such chemicals evenly for effective cleaning, but make sure not to overdo it with the quantity!
+You might have to use chemicals like chlorine for proper water sanitization, especially if you have a bigger six-person tub.
+These disinfectants kill pathogens like viruses and bacteria that can cause and spread diseases that thrive in stationary water.
+Make sure your inflatable hot tub is safe to use with potential disinfectants, as some tubs can get worn down via chemical reactions.
+High-quality hot tubs have features to distribute such chemicals evenly for effective cleaning, but make sure not to overdo it with the quantity!

 We’ve already spoken about the number of jets, but you’ll have to go deeper than that if you plan on using the tub for hydrotherapy.
 For the longest time, spas and jacuzzis have been used for health purposes.
 The bubbles generated can create a whirlpool effect that helps open up arteries, relieves pressure on joints, and boosts circulation.

-To reap these benefits in full effect, you’ll need a hot tub that features different power settings in a multi-jet system that’s built-in.
-You can easily adjust the level of intensity as per your preferences, and even get the option to turn off a few jets that aren’t in use.
-But, since these features often come in higher-priced models, it all depends on the budget you’re working with.
+To reap these benefits, you’ll need a hot tub that features various power settings in a multi-jet built-in system.
+With this system, you can easily adjust the water pressure and even get the option to turn off a few jets that aren’t in use.
+Since these features usually come with higher-priced models, your budget will affect what you’re working with.

 The construction of your inflatable hot tub determines factors like durability, portability, and ease of maintenance.
-Most models feature walls made out of reinforced PVC material, which is often marketed as big marketing buzzwords like TriTech or Fiber Tech, but in simpler words, it’s just a sturdier type of plastic.
+Most models feature walls made out of reinforced PVC material, which is often marketed through buzzwords like TriTech or Fiber Tech.
+Simply put, PVC is just a sturdier type of plastic.

-Well-built models also have a vertical beam that’s internally structured to offer support, helping maintain the shape of the hot tub despite all the movement and disturbances inside it.
+Well-built hot tubs will also have an internal vertical beam to increase support and maintain the hot tub’s shape despite all the movement and disturbances inside it.
 The sturdiest tubs are highly resistant to perforations and tears and stay in good shape for years.
-So, try not to cut too many corners when it comes to the build quality because that’s essentially what will protect your investment throughout the tub’s lifetime.
+So, try not to cut too many corners when it comes to the build quality because that’s essentially what will protect your investment throughout a tub’s lifetime.

-At first, you’d think a hot tub wouldn’t have any additional accessories.
-But, you need stuff like test strips to keep a check on the water’s acidity level, as well as dispensers for chemicals like bromine and chlorine to maintain regular and measured doses — especially if you plan on leaving the inflatable hot tub filled for days.
+At first, you’d think a hot tub wouldn’t have any additional accessories, but you need stuff like test strips to keep a check on the water’s acidity level, as well as dispensers for chemicals like bromine and chlorine to maintain water concentrations.
+Dispensers are especially important if you plan on leaving your inflatable hot tub filled for days.

-There’s also stuff that can elevate your user experiences, such as footrests and seat cushions for extra comfort.
+There are also accessories that can elevate your experience, such as footrests and seat cushions for extra comfort.
 Some people also like to place a smooth ground mat under the tub to prevent any punctures or damage from twigs or anything sharp that may be on the ground in your patio or yard.